In all honesty, this should be called a SAQ (Sometimes Asked Questions), but I digress . . .

 Q: Your books sound interesting.
 Where can I buy?

 A: My books are sold through my author site at nickalimonos.com.
-Ages of Aenya should be out by November, 2017, with later novels to be announced.
-Physical as well as e-book format will be available.
+Ages of Aenya is NOW AVAILABLE!!! with future novels, like The Princess of Aenya, to be announced.
+You can also get it from Amazon for a higher price (but who wants that?).
+Paperbacks as well as e-books will be available.
 You can also buy exclusive Aenya-related artwork through the site.

 Q: So, um . . . you’re a nudist?